-The Physical Symptoms Of A Nervous Breakdown
+What Does A Nervous Breakdown Feel Like?
+The Signs And Symptoms Of A Nervous Breakdown

 Although the term “nervous breakdown” was once commonly used to describe legitimate mental illness symptoms, it has lost its popularity as a medical term among clinicians.
 Nevertheless, it is a valuable concept for patients and mental health professionals alike.
 It provides a bridge to discuss the possible presence of chronic medical illness, severe stress levels, and the need for a mental health practitioner.
 While “nervous breakdown” is not a clinical diagnosis, it is an illustrative term to have available, as it can describe intense mental breakdown symptoms without clinical jargon.

-Signs of a nervous breakdown
+Physical signs and symptoms of a nervous breakdown

 The most prominent physical indications of an acute breakdown are symptoms like a rise in blood pressure or heart rate and, with that, dizziness or disassociation, increased sweating, shaking, and nausea.
 These acute symptoms often directly precede an emotional release of some kind, such as shouting, crying, or begging for help or a rescuer.
 Following the height of a breakdown, an individual might experience disruptions in body function that affect such things as sleep patterns, appetite control, and even immune system responses.
 In extreme cases, these disruptions can progress into physical health conditions.